This story was originally published in BizWest Magazine

 Politics, in part, drove the move.
 Show organizers had grown increasingly unhappy with what they felt was Utah’s efforts to roll back access to public lands.
-The tipping point came when the governor and some politicians in the Beehive State actively lobbied the Trump Administration to downsize the 1.35 million-acre Bears Ears National Monument in southern Utah, which was created by the Obama Administration in the final months of its term.
-Show organizers specifically cited Colorado’s support for public lands as a key reason for deciding to relocate to Denver.
+The tipping point came when the governor and some politicians in the Beehive State actively lobbied the Trump Administration to downsize the 1.35 million-acre Bears Ears National Monument in southern Utah, which the Obama Administration created in the final months of its term.
+Show organizers specifically cited Colorado’s support for public lands as a critical reason for deciding to relocate to Denver.

 “We chose Denver for the Outdoor Retailer’s home because the city, Colorado on the whole, and its residents and policymakers understand and reflect the sentiment that outdoor recreation and the protection of public lands shouldn’t be politically polarizing issues,” said Jennifer Pringle, Vice President of Marketing & Research for the Outdoor Industry Association.

 Others echoed that sentiment, including Kim Miller, CEO of SCARPA North America.
 The nearly 80-year-old company, which has offices in Boulder, makes hiking, rock climbing, skiing, and mountaineering footwear.

 “One of the biggest shared values in this industry is around the preservation and protection of public lands,” he said.
 “It was clear that the governor of Utah did not share these same values and, in my opinion, this event could no longer be held in Utah and be supported by the industry.”